apt install apt-transport-https gnupg2 curl

 The following PIP packages are additionally installed during module installation:

-wheel beautifulsoup4 chardet psutil psycopg2 pyparsing PyYAML requests soupsieve termcolor
+beautifulsoup4 chardet logutils psutil psycopg2-binary pyparsing PyYAML requests soupsieve termcolor url-normalize

 Configure the SELinux policy or deactivate it with the command: